-Rochester community volleyball organizer charged with sexual assault of a teen
+Rochester community volleyball organizer charged with sexual assault of a teen pleads not guilty

-ABC 6 News) – A Rochester community volleyball organizer has been charged with sexually assaulting a juvenile multiple times in May 2021.
+(ABC 6 News) – A Rochester community volleyball organizer has been charged with sexually assaulting a juvenile multiple times in May 2021.

 33-year-old Tommy Tongsengzeng Yang was charged in Olmsted County District Court Wednesday with third-degree criminal sexual conduct.